emacsmirror/noaa/README.md

   - <kbd>c</kbd> to view a forecast for a different USA location.

-    - You can enter a CITY, ST location string, or if you just press
+    - If osm.el bookmarks are available, you can select an osm.el bookmark or, if you just press
-      <kbd>enter</kbd> you'll be prompted for latitude and longitude
+      <kbd>enter</kbd>, you'll be prompted for latitude and longitude
       coordinates.

   - <kbd>q</kbd> to quit

+## osm.el bookmarks

+The completion support provided by [vertico](https://github.com/minad/vertico) makes selection of osm.el bookmarks pretty straightforward.

 ## Customization

 The default forecast presentation styles don't present *all* of the possible data available from NOAA.
-You can customize the styles to suit your needs by modifying variables `noaa-daily-styles` and `noaa-hourly-styles` with reference to the NOAA api.
+You can customize the styles by modifying variables `noaa-daily-styles` and `noaa-hourly-styles` with reference to the NOAA api.
 Two useful reference URLs are indicated in the source code.

 ### Getting started without the Emacs package manager

-As noaa.el depends on quite a few packages, it is most straightforward to install it, and the associated dependencies, using the Emacs package manager.
+As noaa.el depends on several packages, it is most straightforward to install it, and the associated dependencies, using the Emacs package manager.

 The packages noaa.el leans on are listed in the `(require …)` sexps at the top of the file.